vistiyos/native_i18n_flutter_plugin/README.md

 3. Inside of the Runner folder, there are one folder per language with the following format `<locale>.lproj` so you need to add each file inside of that folder so when Flutter builds your app, those file will be included as well.

+### Generate Dart class with keys as static properties

+Sometimes is hard to remember all the keys, so what if the IDE you are using to create your app can remind you those keys.
+That's what this command is for, so just run the following command and enjoy the magic:

+`flutter pub run native_i18n_flutter_plugin generateClass -i <folder_for_flutter_language_files> -o <location_for_your_class>`

 ## TODO

-1. Generate classes for each languages so can be used with IDE autocompletion.
+1. Generate class containing the language strings keys so can be used with IDE autocompletion. ✅
 2. Formatted strings.
 3. Strings pluralization.